LES BARAQUES MILITARY CEMETERY

 General Directions: Les Baraques Military Cemetery will be found on the western side of Calais.
 It is just off the D940, the road to Sangatte, and CWGC signposts are in place directing visitors to the cemetery.

-Shot at Dawn: Private J Chandler, 10th Bn.
-Lincolnshire Regiment, executed for murder 11/08/1919, plot XIX.
-A. 1, there are also the graves of four men of the Chinese Labour Corps buried in 9.
+Shot at Dawn: 50079 Private, Joseph Chandler, 10th Bn.
+Lincolnshire Regiment, executed for murder 11/08/1919, Plot XIX.
+A. 1.
+Husband of Nora Chandler, of 5, Burndon Street, Gateshead-on-Tyne.
+There are also the graves of four men of the Chinese Labour Corps buried in 9.
 C. all executed for murder.

 Casualty Details: UK 1231, Canada 26, Australia 27, New Zealand 4, South Africa 16, India 6, Germany 237, Japan 1, Belgium 1, Total Burials: 1350 (Not including 11 non war burials).

 Son of Newbold and Betsy Shimelds, of 121, Urban Rd., Doncaster, Yorks.

 Plot VI.
 E. 1A.

 Harry was my great, great uncle, I have just recently found him while researching my family tree, turns out I only live around the corner from where they used to live.

 38th Miscellaneous Trades Coy.